ecombee28/EMDB/README.md

 # Project Overview

-This application uses the TMDB(The movie database) API together with all of its data.
+This application uses the TMDB(The movie database) API to gather all of its data.
 The home page displays trending movies, tv shows, popular movies, trending on Netflix's, and top-rated movies of all time.

 ![](home.png)